DONATE

 They also include presbyopia, a normal ageing change, where the eye is no longer able to focus at close range.

-These eye disorders can be particularly problematic in developing countries, where those affected may not be able to afford sight tests or spectacles to help improve their vision.
-What’s more, those living in rural areas may not have access to eye care – in sub-Saharan Africa, for example, two-thirds of ophthalmologists and optometrists are based in capital cities, leaving a shortage of trained eye care professionals working in rural areas.
+What’s more, those living in remote communities may not have access to eye care – in sub-Saharan Africa, for example, two-thirds of ophthalmologists and optometrists are based in capital cities, leaving a shortage of trained eye care professionals working in rural areas.

-people have refractive errors worldwide
+161 million people worldwide have uncorrected refractive errors

 How is refractive error treated?